 We know all of our suppliers personally and we work together with people who provide fair working conditions and share our ethical and social values.

 As for the team in Berlin: Since 2004, Maiami has developed from a one woman show into a company with several employees that not only identify with the brand but who take a proactive and self-motivated approach to developing our brand.

 Our conversation about female empowerment has been an ongoing one for many years as it is inherent to our work.
 We have committed ourselves to become further engaged in, and aware of, opportunities to encourage female empowerment.
 We are currently discussing in what shapes and forms we want this commitment to materialize and how to extend this conversation to our community.

 ‘The very core of our business model is the traditional craft of hand knitting, arguably the most sustainable production method possible.
 Nevertheless, we are committed to further reduce our impact on the environment’

 Our products are handmade.
 We do not need machines and energy for their production which means no CO2 emissions.

-While a portion of the knitters who work with us are based in Berlin, the rest of our production is done in manufactories around Europe.
+While a small portion of the knitters who work with us are based in Germany, the rest of our production is done in manufactories around Europe.
 Each sweater is knitted in one piece, by one person, in one place.
 Every step of the production process is completed on site, meaning no unnecessary shipping.
 As soon as the sweaters are finished, they are gathered and shipped to Berlin.
 This minimizes CO2 emissions for transport.

 ‘Maiami stands for finest quality and long lasting materials.
 We are committed to using resources responsibly and avoid wasting them wherever possible’